Codecademy/docs/content/cpp/concepts/methods/methods.md

 ---
-Title: 'Methods'
+Title: "Methods"
-Description: 'C++ class methods are user-defined functions that can be used within an instance of the class.
-A dot noation is used before method names to distinguish them from regular functions.'
+Description: "C++ class methods are user-defined functions that can be used within an instance of the class.
+A dot noation is used before method names to distinguish them from regular functions."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Game Development'
+  - "Game Development"
 Tags:
-  - 'Classes'
+  - "Classes"
-  - 'Objects'
+  - "Objects"
 CatalogContent:
-  - 'learn-c-plus-plus'
+  - "learn-c-plus-plus"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 C++ class **methods** are user-defined functions that can be used within an instance of the class.
 A dot notation `.` is used before method names to distinguish them from regular functions.